Don’t Forget! March 29th is “National Fatherhood Day™”! Read more below.

 My Brother’s Keeper- Presidential Initiative

 The “My Brothers Keeper” initiative to help young black and Hispanic men that President Obama unveiled is a project he will continue even after he leaves office.
 The initiative has two parts.
 The first is Obama ordering all federal agencies to look at what ways they can help support men of color.
 Black students in particular are disproportionately expelled from school, and the Obama administration believes that providing school districts and states some of the best practices to avoid suspensions will keep black boys and men in school and therefore improve their learning.
 The second part of the initiative is a partnership with foundations and businesses, who the administration says have already pledged $200 million over the next five years and could give even more.
-Neil Siskind and The Siskind Law Firm support this important Presidential task force designed to give strength and guidance to African-American and Latino youths who lack the home-life structure necessary for success in school and in life.
+Neil Siskind supports this important Presidential task force designed to give strength and guidance to African-American and Latino youths who lack the home-life structure necessary for success in school and in life.

 Camp Barnabas- a not-for-profit organization